Congress seeks compromise to boost computer chip industry - NewsBreak

 WHERE THERE ARE MAJOR DIFFERENCES

-The bills diverge on supply chain issues, trade, immigration and climate change, to name a few areas.
+The bills diverge on supply chain issues, trade, immigration and climate change, to name a few areas of disagreement.

 One of the big-ticket items is a $45 billion program in the House bill to enhance supply chains in the U.S. There was no such provision in the Senate bill.
 The money would provide grants, loans or loan guarantees to companies, local governments and tribes trying to build or relocate manufacturing plants producing critical goods.